 What exactly is ePHI?
 Who has to worry about it?
 Where can it be safely located?

-There is often a great deal of confusion and misinformation about what, exactly, constitutes ePHI (electronic protected health information) which must be protected due to HIPAA requirements.
-Even once you have a grasp of ePHI and how it applies to you, the next question becomes where can I put ePHI and where not?
+There is often a great deal of confusion and misinformation about what constitutes ePHI (electronic protected health information) and how to protect it under HIPAA requirements.
+Even once you understand ePHI and how it applies to you, the next question becomes, where is ePHI permitted?
 What is secure and what is not?

 What constitutes electronic Protected Health Information?

 ePHI is “individually identifiable” “protected health information” that is sent or stored electronically.
-Protected health information refer specifically to three classes of data:
+Protected health information refers specifically to three classes of data:

 - An individual’s past, present, or future physical or mental health or condition